labormedia/rust-libp2p-kad-swarm/README.md

 # rust-libp2p-kad-swarm
 Rust implementation of a minimal handshake session with Kademlia implementation under rust-libp2p.

+While a responder "A" listens, the requester "B" sends a SYN<->SYN message to "A" using its [peer_id] and [address], "A" responds with SYN<->SYNACK and disconnects while "B" expects the SYN<->SYNACK and disconnects which makes this simple handshake conclude under a private, ephemeral and permissionless network connection provided by the rust-libp2p library.

-It implements libp2p's kademlia dht networking routing, identify, relay, ping, keep_alive and request_respond behaviour layers, which we will be available for node discovery and nat traversal tooling.
-It includes two examples as demo, one responder/target and a requester/guest with ephemeral (random) peer ids for p2p connection per execution.
+It implements libp2p's kademlia dht networking routing, identify, noise, yamux, relay, ping, keep_alive and request_respond behaviour layers, which are available for node discovery and nat traversal tooling.
+It also includes two examples as demo, a responder/target and a requester/guest with ephemeral (random) peer ids for p2p connection per execution.

-Because of the possible complications, the examples does not consider NAT traversal[1], so you should be able to reach the node's network address both inbound and outbound.
+Because of the possible complications, the examples does not consider NAT traversal[1].
+It should be able to reach the node's network address both inbound and outbound for it to succeed.
 On local network this should be trivial.

 ## Build